rafiariana/cep146/labs/lab-01.md

 ## Requirements for Completion:
 * **Exercise 1 (Required):** Complete system specification sheet with all hardware components identified AND answer all three analysis questions with thoughtful responses
-* **Exercise 2 (Optional):** If attempted, complete feature checklist for all 5 OS functions AND answer challenge questions

 ## Lab Rubric: